Last Updated on March 28, 2022

 Reusable Straws last a long time and don’t have as big of an impact on the environment as plastic straws do.
 Making the switch to a reusable straw is easy and eco friendly.

 It used to be that the only option was to use straws that got thrown away after being used once.
 Nowadays, you can buy sustainable, reusable straws that are environmentally friendly.
 There are many different kinds of reusable straws such as stainless steel straws, glass straws, and bamboo straws.
 We will dive into the details of each kind, so you can choose the right reusable drinking straw for you.

 Have you seen the news??
 Lots of places are jumping on the “No Straw” train, and it’s pretty exciting!

 It’s exciting to see something that you’ve been working to raise awareness on become a national topic!
 There are several things I hope come to fruition with this in the spotlight.

-Straws are something that most of us interact with in our daily lives.
-It's an inexpensive change often costing nothing.
-It's an easy swap that doesn't require anyone to go out of their way other than to say a few words, "No straw, please."
+Straws are something that most of us interact with on a daily basis.
+It’s an inexpensive change often costing nothing.
+It’s an easy swap that doesn’t require anyone to go out of their way other than to say a few words, “No straw, please.”

-I hope we can continue this momentum into a more meaningful conversation about single-use plastic, over consumption, and the misuse of resorces.
+I hope we can continue this momentum into a more meaningful conversation about single-use plastic, overconsumption, and the misuse of resources.

 2. check your kindness: